top of page

 GUIDE & FAQ

-• Plan to arrive 10-5 mins before class
+• Plan to arrive 10-5 mins before class (10 if it is your 1st class)

 • Advise of any injuries/conditions to consider during practice.
 New or old.